focus-editor/focus/LOG.md

     - Alt-HL smooth scroll

 - Display files that are deleted on disk but modified in the open file dialog
+- Drop a folder into the editor to add it to workspace

 - Proper tab support:
     - Draw them wide (only in the visible part of the text)
     - Consider them a whitespace when calculating line start - they never need to show on the left in finder results
     - If it turns out to be too hard or messy, could just convert them to spaces on load
+    - Have an option to insert tabs instead of spaces

 - File management:
     - Create new files: